rmichelle98/nba-game-ready/README.md

    * lists of game times, scores, quarters, and television networks
    * buy ticket icon/button that connects to ticketing website
    * networks/television link that connects to the network website

+* Yesterday Games Screen
+   * lists of games and final scores

+* Tommorrow Games Screen
+   * lists of game times and television networks
+   * buy ticket icon/button that connects to ticketing website
+   * networks/television link that connects to the network website

 ### 3. Navigation